 Even though Lyft and Uber are incorporated in and licensed in California, they (and other rideshare companies) are required to carry a minimum of $1,000,000 of liability insurance to pay for negligent acts of their drivers that result in passengers' personal injuries or wrongful deaths in every state — including Florida.

 Typically, a passenger will only be held legally responsible for a rideshare car accident if they behaved in a way that caused the driver to lose control of their vehicle.
 For example, if a passenger was drunk and grabbed the steering wheel or assaulted the driver causing the crash.
 If the rideshare company suspects that the passenger was partially responsible for the crash, they may hold the passenger vicariously liable under the laws of imputed negligence.
 In other words, they may say it's your fault your driver wasn't safe or if it weren't for you, the accident wouldn't have occurred.

-If you're injured in a Lyft or Uber car accident, first you must report the accident to the local authorities.
-When you do this, request to be taken to the hospital to be examined before you get out of their driver's vehicle because their $1,000,000 insurance policy is only in effect while you're a passenger in the ridesharing vehicle and your driver is active in the company's system.
+If you're injured in a Lyft or Uber car accident, first, you must report the accident to the local authorities.
+When you do this, request to be taken to the hospital to be examined before you get out of the rideshare driver's vehicle because their $1,000,000 insurance policy is only in effect while you're a passenger in the rideshare vehicle and your driver is active in the company's system.
 If you can, report the accident to the rideshare company during this time as well.
 You may even be able to report the accident with the app.

-After you're treated for your injuries, you'll need to contact the company — be it Lyft, Uber, or another TNC — to file a claim.
-Tell the customer service representative when and how the accident happened, but avoid answering any specific medical questions.
-This customer representative acts like an insurance claims’ adjuster and may assess your pre-existing conditions to reduce their liability for your ridesharing accident.
+After you're treated for your injuries and are medically stable, you'll need to contact the rideshare company — be it Lyft, Uber, or another TNC — to file a claim.
+Tell the customer service representative when and how the accident happened.
+However, avoid answering any specific medical questions.
+This customer representative acts like an insurance claims adjuster and may assess your pre-existing conditions to reduce their liability for your ridesharing accident.
 Giving as little information as possible and leaving the rest up to your Florida rideshare attorney will serve to benefit you in the near future.

 Following a reported ridesharing accident, the TNC must supply insurance information — including the driver's insurance information, the precise times the driver was active in the digital system, and list any other insurance company involved in the claim, such as the driver's own private insurance company.
-In addition, the TNC must immediately tell the accident victim or their attorney the exclusions and limits of each policy involved in the individual accident claim.
+In addition, the TNC must immediately tell the accident victim or their Florida rideshare attorney the exclusions and limits of each policy involved in the individual accident claim.

-Our experienced attorneys will help prove liability for your injuries and make sure you recover the maximum possible compensation for your:
+Our experienced Florida rideshare attorneys will help prove liability for your injuries and make sure you recover the maximum possible compensation for your: